Tom Lohr is an avid baseball fan and has visited every Major League Baseball park . . . twice.

 You can thank Baltimore for the trend that landed the majority of teams in a new facility within the last 20 years.
 The Orioles demolished the unsightly Memorial Stadium and built a new, retro-style ballpark they dubbed Camden Yards.
 Fans flocked to it, and it became the ballpark darling of baseball.

-Baltimore turned out to be trendsetters.
-Colorado and Texas soon built retro-style ballparks as well and other teams followed suit with numerous stylish stadiums.
+Baltimore turned out to be a trendsetter.
+Colorado and Texas soon built retro-style ballparks as well, and other teams followed suit with numerous stylish stadiums.
 Many of those teams were due for new ballparks, and their new facility was a huge upgrade for the team.
-Currently only Boston, Chicago, Los Angeles and Kansas City have parks one could call old.
+Currently, only Boston, Chicago, Los Angeles, and Kansas City have parks one could call old.
 Everyone else has a relatively new stadium.

 Why Some Teams Want a New Stadium

 This was the start of a disturbing trend.
-Now, Texas, who has a jewel of a ballpark wants a new stadium.
-The Diamondbacks are also hankering for new facility.
-Those ballparks opened in 1994 and 1998 respectively.
-Tearing down those stadiums would be the equivalent of baseball infanticide.
+Recently, the Texas Rangers, who had a jewel of a ballpark, moved into a new stadium.
+The Diamondbacks are now hankering for a new facility.
+Their ballpark opened in 1998, and tearing it down would be the equivalent of baseball infanticide.
 Two other teams, Oakland and Tampa Bay, desperately need new ballparks and cannot seem to get it together.
-If possible, either team would have taken Atlanta's previous or Texas' current ballpark.
+If possible, either team would have taken Atlanta's or Texas' previous ballpark.

 So what are the chances of new ballparks debuting in the majors anytime soon?
-Here are four teams that are angling for new parks and their chances of getting one.
+Here are three teams that are angling for new parks and their chances of getting one.

 Chances of it happening?
 70%